coq/coq/doc/sphinx/language/gallina-specification-language.rst

 (definitions, lemmas, theorems, remarks or facts), *global variables* (parameters or axioms), *inductive types* or *constructors of inductive types*. *Simple identifiers* (or shortly :token:`ident`) are a syntactic subset of qualified identifiers.
-Identifiers may also denote local *variables*, what qualified identifiers do not.
+Identifiers may also denote *local variables*, while qualified identifiers do not.

 Numerals
 --------